-- Absolutely no food, gum, candy or milk products after midnight prior to surgery. - Your child may have water, plain clear apple juice, Pedialyte[TM], or Gatorade[TM] only - two hours prior to your arrival time. - Breast feeding may occur up to four hours prior to your arrival time. - Please let the surgery nurse know if you add cereal and/or "Thick It" to your child's liquids.
-This is considered a meal and should not be added to any liquids after midnight.
+- Absolutely no food, gum, candy or milk products after midnight prior to surgery. - Your child may have clear liquids water, apple juice, Pedialyte[TM] or Gatorade[TM] 1 1⁄2 hours prior to your admission time. - Please let the surgery nurse know if you add cereal and/or "Thick It" to your child's liquids.